CarsonJM/HoffLab_MGX2/HoffLab_instructions.md

 `conda activate phide_piper`

-`conda install -c conda-forge -c bioconda mamba snakemake snakefmt snakedeploy git -y`
+`conda install -c conda-forge -c bioconda snakemake snakefmt snakedeploy git -y`

 ## 4. Make a new directory where you want the analysis to take place